Plebware/Plebware.github.io/video/youtube-links/_posts/2026-06-12-linus-tech-tips.md

 The face of the channel is **Linus Sebastian**, a Canadian technology presenter, entrepreneur, and founder of **Linus Media Group**.

-Known for his energetic presentation style, humor, and willingness to tackle ambitious technology projects, Linus has helped make complex technical subjects accessible to mainstream audiences.
+Known for his energetic presentation style, humour, and willingness to tackle ambitious technology projects, Linus has helped make complex technical subjects accessible to mainstream audiences.

 Over the years, the channel has expanded from simple product reviews into a full-scale technology media operation featuring: